alifarazz/RISCImposter/README.rst

 ########################################
 A general purpose cycle accurate RISC cpu simulator.

 This simulator currently supports MIPS arch.
-It is designed to support other CPU arches as well.
+It is designed to support other CPU architectures as well.

 Instruction Support: